-Loss Given Default is a factor that determines the severity of a loss in case of default.
-Basically, the LGD is the amount of total exposure that the Bank expects not to recover in the case of loan impairment.
+Loss given default is a factor that determines the severity of a loss given default.
+Basically, LGD represents the value of the total exposure that the Bank expects not to recover in the event of a loan impairment.

-In order to calculate the LGD, the unsecured part of the specific portfolio based on expected cash inflows from collaterals is used.
-It was decided to use the recovery rate from the collaterals due to the fact that the significant part of the defaulted exposures was recovered through the execution of the collaterals (forced execution procedure and bankruptcy).
+In order to calculate the LGD, for the secured portfolio, the unsecured part of the specific portfolio is used, based on the present value of the future cash flows from the collaterals (PVC).
+It was decided to use the recovery rate (RR) from the collaterals due to the fact that the significant part of the defaulted exposures was recovered through the execution of the collaterals (foreclosure and bankruptcy procedures).
+In the LGD calculation, the following types of collaterals are exclusively taken into account: